CANADA to MINNESOTA - 1865

 *An eighth child, Thomas Rooney, had settled on a parcel of land in the area but, having not built a home on the land, he spent that winter with his son Michael Ward Rooney.
 In the spring, his land had been claimed by a claim jumper and Thomas lost the land.
 He then continued to live with his son Michael Ward Rooney until Michael married Margaret Murphy.
 Thomas then went farming in Brooten, MN.

-Many of our ancestors are buried in the St. Anthony of Padua Catholic Cemetery in Padua, MN.
+Many of the Minnesota Rooney ancestors are buried in the St. Anthony of Padua Catholic Cemetery in Padua, MN.
 In 1997, Ginny Walz Borgerding, a local resident and descendant of Michael Ward Rooney, wrote the booklet "Padua Cemetery", in conjunction with the 100th anniversary of the Padua Parish.

 The booklet includes an alphabetical name directory, a cemetery map, a map directory, and a short biographical account of each person buried in the cemetery.
 This 59-page document is a good family history and genealogical reference source.